Q: What are your hours of operations?

 A: We’ll find a time that works for both of us.

-Q: How are you different from other welding and fabrication shops?
+Q: How are you different from other fabrication, welding and restoration shops?

 A: Our small shop caters to one-off individual projects.
 Foremost, you will find that I like to take the time to know my clients and their needs.
 Understanding your project and goals, and getting your input into the design, modification or repair are as important as the end product.
 That’s how you get excellent results.